 - skin that’s easily sunburned

 Much less commonly people experience a darkening of skin treated with tretinoin.

 Researchers have found that exposure to sunlight after the application of topical retinoid medications is linked to skin cancer in animals.
-But human studies have not been able to find that same link.
+But have not been able to find that same link.
 You may sunburn more easily when using tretinoin, so you should avoid direct sunlight.

 As one of the most commonly prescribed topical medications for cystic acne, tretinoin is considered safe for most people.
 However, there are some cases where you should avoid using tretinoin because it can cause health problems.